Deekshasnrev/CCTV-using-python/README.md

-# CCTV-using-python
+# CCTV Surveillance System

-I have created a CCTV where if you want to start the camera type 'Yes' and after recording you can stop it and it will be stored in a folder named footage and you can access the previous footages there.
+This is a simple CCTV surveillance system created using Python.
+The system allows you to start and stop camera recording by typing 'Yes' or 'No'.
+Recorded videos are stored in a folder named `footage`, where you can access previous recordings.

+## Features

+- **Start and Stop Recording**: Begin recording by typing 'Yes' and stop by typing 'No'.
+- **Storage**: Recorded videos are stored in the `footage` folder for easy access.
+- **Access Previous Footages**: All recorded footage is saved and can be reviewed later.